 Albert Einstein was born in Ulm, in the Kingdom of Württemberg in the German Empire on 14 March 1879 as son of Hermann Einstein, a salesman and engineer and Pauline Einstein.
 In 1880, the family moved to Munich, where his father and his uncle founded Elektrotechnische Fabrik J. Einstein & Cie, a company that manufactured electrical equipment based on direct current.
+A giftedness could not be foreseen in his youth.
+Thus Albert only began to speak at the age of three.
+At school he was a bright, sometimes even rebellious student.
+His achievements were good to very good, not so good in languages, but outstanding in the natural sciences.
 At age ten, Einstein was introduced to popular books on science, mathematical texts and philosophical writings by Max Talmud, a poor Jewish medical student from Poland and friend of the Einstein family.
 Among these books also were Immanuel Kant‘s Critique of Pure Reason, and Euclid‘s Elements (which Einstein called the “holy little geometry book”).

 Already at an early age, Einstein began to wonder about the world and its fundamental physical laws.
 A fundamental question arose in him, when considering how a light beam would look like if you could run alongside it at the same speed.
 If light were a wave as physics had proposed, then the light beam should appear stationary, i.e. it should look like a frozen wave.
 But the light beam is moving, which leads to a new paradox and to the very first “scientific paper” of Einstein already written at age 16: “The Investigation of the State of Aether in Magnetic Fields.”
 Nevertheless, this very question of the relative speed to the stationary observer and the observer moving with the light would dominate his thinking over the next decade and lead to his groundbreaking theory of relativity.

-1905 should become Einstein’s so-called “miracle year”(annus mirabilis): he submitted a paper for his PhD and had four groundbreaking papers published in the best known journal of Physics, the Annalen der Physik.
-The four papers are dealing with the photoelectric effect, Brownian motion, special relativity, and the equivalence of matter and energy.
+1905 should become Einstein’s so-called “miracle year”(annus mirabilis): at the age of 26 years he submitted a paper for his PhD (Eine neue Bestimmung der Moleküldimensionen) and had four groundbreaking papers published in the best known journal of Physics, the Annalen der Physik.
+The four papers are dealing with the photoelectric effect (Erzeugung und Verwandlung des Lichts betreffenden heuristischen Gesichtspunkt), Brownian motion (Über die von der molekularkinetischen Theorie der Wärme geforderte Bewegung von in ruhenden Flüssigkeiten suspendierten Teilchen), special relativity (Zur Elektrodynamik bewegter Körper), and the equivalence of matter and energy (Ist die Trägheit eines Körpers von seinem Energieinhalt abhängig?).
 All of them have altered the course of modern physics and finally brought Einstein to the attention of the academic world – but this is already another story.

 References and Further Reading: